btimofeev/UniPatcher/app/src/main/res/raw-pt/faq.md

 #### O que eu posso fazer com arquivos do tipo ECM?

 ECM é um formato de compressão de dados designado especificamente para imagens de disco.
 Você pode descomprimir o arquivo usando ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) program.

-#### O app mostra o erro: "arquivo não copiado".

-The error occurs on some devices with Android 4.4+ having an external SD card.
-Android does not allow applications to write data to a SD card on these devices (a detailed description of the problem [here](http://www.androidpolice.com/2014/02/17/external-blues-google-has-brought-big-changes-to-sd-cards-in-kitkat-and-even-samsung-may-be-implementing-them/)).

-There are several ways to solve this problem:

-- Do not apply patches to the ROM file located on the external SD card.
-Just move the ROM file into the internal memory of the device.
-- Specify the path to any directory in the internal memory of the device as the output directory (in the settings).
-- Specify the path to **Android/data/org.emunix.unipatcher/** directory on the external SD card as the output directory (in the settings).
-- Instale [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) application (requer acesso ROOT).

-#### O app mostra o erro: "O arquivo tem o checksum errado depois de ser patcheado".

-Talvez seja um bug no meu programa.
-Por favor me contacte pelo [e-mail] (mailto:unipatcher@gmail.com) e anexe o patch no e-mail.

 #### O UniPatcher tem alguma função adicional?